TRUSTED BY LEADING SUICIDE PREVENTION EXPERTS

 Members are trained to note signs of distress and reach out, connecting peers to help and hope.

-Hope Squads interact with and educate the entire student body to reduce stigma and change their community's culture.
+Hope Squads educate the entire student body to reduce stigma and change their school's culture.

 Members are trained to note signs of distress and reach out, connecting peers to help and hope.

-Hope Squads teach and connect with the entire student body to reduce stigma and change their community's culture.
+Hope Squads educate the entire student body to reduce stigma and change their school's culture.

 A Hope Squad is a group nominated by their peers.